Porsche 911 (992) Carbon Ceramic Brakes Upgrade

 This build is based around 420 mm front rotors and 390 mm rear rotors for the 992 platform.

-Do StopFlex carbon ceramic rotors work with OEM Porsche calipers?
+Do STOPFLEX carbon ceramic rotors work with OEM Porsche calipers?

 Yes.
-StopFlex carbon ceramic rotors are designed for OEM-style compatibility when ordered for the correct Porsche application, allowing them to work with factory-type calipers in a properly configured retrofit.
+STOPFLEX carbon ceramic rotors are designed for OEM-style compatibility when ordered for the correct Porsche application, allowing them to work with factory-type calipers in a properly configured retrofit.

 Do I need to check wheel clearance before upgrading a 992 to larger carbon ceramic brakes?